Zhaopudark/PSComputerManagementZp/Examples/README.md

 Please run PowerShell with `Administrator` privilege.

-Supposing the port number is `7890`, the following commands will automatically detect the IPV4 of localhost and then set system proxy by as 'localhost:7890':
+Supposing the port number is `7890`, the following commands will automatically detect the IPV4 of localhost and then set the system proxy as 'localhost:7890':

 ```powershell
 #Requires -Version 7.0